-I was so excited to get out and capture the beautiful images I was seeing out the window of the tram that I got off an left my sweater.
-Luckily I banged on the door and the porter retrieved my abbandoned sweater before they left the station.
+I was so excited to get off the tram, that I left my sweater.
+The porter heard me bang on the door and retrieved my abandoned sweater before the tram left the station.

-Then I walked a few blocks to my hotel to stash my bag and “get out in it” as my friend Jan likes to say.
+I walked a few blocks to my hotel to stash my bag and “get out in it” as my friend Jan likes to say.
 I tried using my iPhone for directions but could not access the internet or any of my apps.
 I turned on international calling with Verizon but I guess that only meant I could call and text.
 Oh well, I decided to just wing it.
-Evverything seemed worthy of a picture and started down the street passing pubs with street side tables.
+Everything seemed worthy of a picture and started down the street passing pubs with street side tables.
 Should I stop in for a pint?
 Maybe later, I must stretch my legs a bit.
-I walked down the street and onto a side street with an old church.
-It was backlit with the setting sun so I tried going around the back.
+I saw on old church down a side street.
+The church was backlit with the setting sun.
+I tried going around the back.
 Then I noticed a sign for an art show.
-The signs pointed up the hill so I followed the path.
+I followed the path up the hill.
 There were others coming down, some with dogs.
-As I tuned the corner I saw people picnicing on the hillside.
-I was excited to see the view of Edinburgh from the top and hopefully an art exhibit.
-But what I found at the top wasn’t just a view of the city.
-It was a city in its own.
+As I tuned the corner I saw people picnicking on the hillside.
+I continued climbing the steep hill until I reached the top.
+What I found at the top of the hill wasn’t an art show or a view of the city, it was a city in its own.
 A magical area called Calton Hill.

 This lad with his playboy socks and two dogs were sunning themselves on the hillside: